Lupin III (character): Personality

 It seems Lupin loves to steal more than actually having the treasure he sought.
 Lupin relishes more in the challenge of stealing and, as long as he succeeds in the heist, is usually not that upset when he ends up empty-handed; there have been times he has lost the object or intentionally thrown it away.
 There have also been times when Lupin stole an object only to give it to someone else, such as if it rightfully belonged to them or they needed it more than he did.

 When not involved in criminal activities, Lupin usually spends his time dating beautiful girls, fishing, race car driving, attending formal dinners, playing pool, casino gambling, and participating in café society.
 His favorite foods seem to be mostly French cuisine, sushi, and seafood; when on a job he may settle with ramen noodles.
-In Lupin the Third Part V, he is shown with an affection for galettes.
+In Lupin the 3rd Part 5, he is shown with an affection for galettes.
 He also smokes cigarettes and occasionally cigars and kreteks; in the manga, he's seen smoking a briar pipe.
 His preferred cigarette is the famous French brand Gitanes.
 Lupin is a celebrated race car driver, competing in several international events when time allows.
 He's also a skilled sleight of hand artist who loves to befuddle his opponents with various gimmicks: i.e., a cigarette which explodes into confetti, a gun with a spring-loaded boxing glove that clobbers the shooter, and bubble gum that becomes plastique after brief chewing.